-On or around March 6, 2020, the Company's brands launched new cancellation policies to permit its guests to cancel cruises which are not part of the Company's temporary suspension of voyages up to 48 hours prior to embarkation and receive a refund in the form of a credit to be applied toward a future cruise.
+On or around March 6, 2020, our brands launched new cancellation policies to permit its guests to cancel cruises which are not part of our temporary suspension of voyages up to 48 hours or 15 days, depending on the brand, prior to embarkation and receive a refund in the form of a credit to be applied toward a future cruise.
 These programs are currently in place for cruises booked through specific time periods specified by brand, and for cruises scheduled to embark through specified time periods, depending on the brand.
-The future cruise credit is valid for any sailing through December 31, 2022, and the Company may extend this offer.
+The future cruise credit is valid for any sailing through December 31, 2022, and we may extend this offer.
+The use of such credits may prevent us from future cash collections as staterooms booked by guests with such credits will not be available for sale, resulting in less cash collected from bookings to new guests.
+We may incur incremental commission expense for the use of these future cruise credits.
+In addition, to provide more flexibility to our guests, we have also extended our modified final payment schedule for all voyages through April 30, 2021 which requires payment 60 days prior to embarkation versus the standard 120 days.
+As a result of the change to our final payment schedule, the Norwegian Cruise Line brand now expects to provide cash refunds for sailings we cancel.

-The Company has agreements with its credit card processors that govern approximately \$1.3 billion at March 31, 2020 in advance ticket sales that have been received by the Company relating to future voyages.
-These agreements allow the credit card processors to require under certain circumstances, including the existence of a material adverse change, excessive chargebacks and other triggering events, that the Company maintain a reserve which could be satisfied by posting collateral.
-Currently, we have agreed to provide a reserve consisting of \$70 million of cash and preliminarily agreed to provide second priority liens on certain ships with a collective equity value of approximately \$700 million based on appraisals as of December 31, 2019, which could be increased or decreased based on certain conditions.
+As of September 30, 2020, we had advance ticket sales of \$1.2 billion, including the long-term portion, which included approximately \$0.85 billion of future cruise credits.
+We also have agreements with our credit card processors that, as of September 30, 2020, governed approximately \$1.0 billion in advance ticket sales that had been received by the Company relating to future voyages.
+These agreements allow the credit card processors to require under certain circumstances, including the existence of a material adverse change, excessive chargebacks and other triggering events, that we maintain a reserve which could be satisfied by posting collateral.
+As of September 30, 2020, we have had approximately \$40 million of advanced ticket deposits withheld to satisfy these requirements and have provided a reserve consisting of \$70 million of cash.
+We have also discussed providing second priority liens on certain ships with a collective equity value of approximately \$700 million based on appraisals as of December 31, 2019.
+Until these discussions are finalized, a significant portion of incoming advance ticket deposits are being withheld and will be released upon satisfactory perfection of the liens.
+These discussions are ongoing, and any cash reserve or collateral requested could be increased or decreased.
 If we do not meet an agreed upon minimum liquidity in the future, we may be required to pledge additional collateral and/or post cash reserves or take other actions that may reduce our liquidity.
-Collateral may be released upon satisfaction of certain financial metrics.